-Why Chinese use social media ?
+Why Chinese use social media?

 Social media platforms are a powerful way of providing an interactive platform to all business brands for building a good relationship with both their current and potential customers.
 Although China has different social media from those of many Western countries, the basic rules of digital marketing are still very similar.
-There are many local businesses and international brands in China who have successfully utilized this concept in their marketing strategies.
-According to the report from Econsultancy via Entrepreneur, about 71% of businesses plan to invest more money on digital marketing in the the future while only 20 % of them want to increase their budget for traditional marketing.
+There are many local businesses and international brands in China that have successfully utilized this concept in their marketing strategies.
+According to the report from Econsultancy via Entrepreneur, about 71% of businesses plan to invest more money in digital marketing in the future while only 20 % of them want to increase their budget for traditional marketing.

-If you want to join the likes of successful brands in China such as Coca-Cola, KFC, Starbucks and more in digital marketing, please allow me to share some insights about social media in China.
+If you want to join the likes of successful brands in China such as Coca-Cola, KFC, Starbucks, and more in digital marketing, please allow me to share some insights about social media in China.
 Social media in China offers:

 Tremendously high user base